hwanglab/pathology_analysis_examples/README.md

 (2) you need install python toolboxes by yourself

-(3) knowledge about image processing would help you understand much easier
+(3) knowledge about image processing would help you understand my examples much easier

 if you have questions, please contact: Hongming Xu, mxu@ualberta.ca